adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/ios.md

 use push notifications on your device.
 You **MUST** have a real device at this point.
 The easiest way for this to happen is to plug the iPhone or iPad that you want to use into your development system.
 Once your device is recognized by iTunes, start XCode and look under **Product** > **Destination**.
 You should see the device listed there.

-!!! warn "INCOMPLETE SECTION"
-    This section is incomplete.
+For more information on creating a Provisioning Profile, see the [Apple documentation][4].

 Moving on to our code, we need to configure the iOS project for push notifications.
 This involves configuring the Bundle ID and enabling certain configuration settings required for handling push notifications.
 Start by